TayTufenkjian/drunk-on-carbon/README.md

 ## How the app uses those APIs to calculate estimates
 Climatiq allows us to access a database of up-to-date and scientifically vetted emission factors.

-We uses Climatiq to get emission factors such as the kg of CO<sub>2</sub>e generated when one person travels one mile by car in the United States.
+We use Climatiq to get emission factors such as the kg of CO<sub>2</sub>e generated when one person travels one mile by car in the United States.

-The user can enter either a number of miles OR an origin and estination.
+The user can enter either a number of miles OR an origin and destination.

 If the user enters a number of miles, we multiply that number of miles by the emission factor provided by Climatiq.
 Then we display the number of wine bottles to make that estimate more visual.